Lipinski Sound

-Lipinski Sound is a professional market and audiophile oriented manufacturer of loudspeakers, subwoofers, powered speaker stands (patent pending), surround sound systems, power amplifiers, microphones, and microphone preamplifiers.
+Lipinski Sound is a professional market and audiophile oriented manufacturer of loudspeakers, subwoofers, powered speaker stands, surround sound systems, power amplifiers, microphones, and microphone preamplifiers.
+It is based in San Francisco and Warsaw.

 Background

-The company was established by Andrew Lipinski.
+Lipinski Sound Corporation was founded in 2003 in Bethesda, Maryland by Andrew Lipinski.
 He is an audio engineer and producer of Polish origin, educated in Europe, based in the United States, and professionally active around the globe.
-The U.S. National Institute of Standards and Technology recognized Andrew Lipinski’s outstanding hearing abilities.
-He was the only individual to receive a 100% score on evaluation of phonographic recording, rated 1:1000 chance among pro audio professionals.

-The company is unique in the industry in that its founder is professionally active in the recording arts, as well as in the engineering sciences.
-An example of his work was reviewed by Stereophile Magazine that rated Andrew Lipinski’s Super Audio CD (SACD) among 75 best surround recordings ever made, saying: "It is a phenomenal demo, both on its own and as proof of how, without any gimmicks, multichannel can improve on two-channel stereo.
+Stereophile Magazine rated Lipinski’s Super Audio CD (SACD) among 75 best surround recordings ever made, saying: "It is a phenomenal demo, both on its own and as proof of how, without any gimmicks, multichannel can improve on two-channel stereo.
 A great audio and a great musical experience."

 Hardware

 Home theater

 Lipinski Sound developed a complete solution for High Definition surround sound: a fully integrated, time aligned, tri-amplified system.